Search Our Site

 The bacteria that colonize your intestines set up shop early on, and the bacteria found in hospital environments don't seem to be the healthiest to be colonized with.
 It may prove to be wise for pregnant women to consume active-culture yogurt, kefir, or probiotics, and to supplement babies with these healthy bacteria.
 It should be emphasized that the research on this topic is in its infancy, and that definitive safety and efficacy information is not available.
 Furthermore, research has not defined what strains of probiotics work best (or at all!) for various conditions.
 But so far, we have not seen serious side effects except in significantly immuno-suppressed children.

 Like any unregulated "nutriceutical", it can be hard to find reliable, standardized products, and even harder to get them covered by your insurance.
 Probiotics, in particular, do not always contain healthy, viable strains of bacteria.
-One excellent brand of probiotic supplements that's available locally in Seattle is the Pharmax HLC line.
-Pharmax is involved in a major trial of infant probiotic supplementation, uses human rather than cattle or soil strains, and guarantees high potency.
-This line is carried at Clark's Pharmacy in Bellevue (425-881-0222), Bastyr Dispensary in Wallingford (206-834-4114), Pharmaca in Madison Valley (206-789-0800), Medicine Man Drugstore in Greenwood (206-789-0800), and online at various resellers.

 Culturelle supplements use Lactobacillus GG, one of the most studied strains, and are easy to find over-the-counter in most drugstores.
 Lactinex packets are available by prescription in some pharmacies.
 Nature's Way is another easy-to-find brand that sells a blend of probiotic strains, included lactobacillus reuteri, which was used in the recent infant colic study.
-The actual Biogaia drops used in that study are not sold here, but the manufacturer does have a US order page.
+The Biogaia drops used in that study are now available in many drugstores as well.
+Another excellent brand of probiotic supplements that's available locally in Seattle is the Pharmax HLC line

 You'll also want to think about prebiotics - foods and supplements that help these healthy bacteria thrive.
 These can be found naturally in breast milk, honey (not for use <1yo), garlic, onions, leeks, wheat, bananas, asparagus, artichokes, and chicory root.
 Supplements of fructo-oligosaccharides (FOS) are also available, and Pharmax includes them in many of their probiotic formulations.